How much should my remodel cost?

 • surprise costs throughout the project due to poor planning

-2. Your contractor is good, but he/she has not learned how to appropriately cost their projects, and therefore, is running a non-profit and often times paying for their own projects.
-(Totally guessing… and definitely NOT coming up with this option from personal experience.) 😉
+2. Your contractor is good, but he/she has not learned how to appropriately cost their projects, and therefore, is running a non-profit, and often times paying for their own projects.
+While this may work out in the short-term, if they continue operating their business in this way, they will not remain in business long, voiding any potential warranty issues you may have.

 3. Your scope of work is smaller than the projects counted for these averages.